 For me, my additional investment criteria are the number of units and age of the property.
 We want properties that are 150+ units and that were built in 1980 or later.
 Based on your investment strategy, what factors do you look for in a potential deal (i.e. equity, delinquent taxes, recent evictions, signs of distress, sales date range, etc.)?

 Using online resources like the county auditor site or ListSource, create a list of properties using the three pieces of information above (market, property type/class and investment criteria).

 An additional factor you can filter by are apartment buildings that were purchased 5 years or more ago.
 James has found that owners who’ve purchased a property in this time frame will have likely built up enough equity to accept a below market offer price because they’ll still make a profit.

 5. Find the Owner’s Contact Information

-For properties listed in an individual’s name, you should be able to locate the owner’s contact information when you pulled the list.
+For properties listed in an individual’s name, you should be able to locate the owner’s contact information when you pull the list.
 If it is listed under an LLC name or a property manager, use skip tracing software to get the owner’s phone number and/or mailing address or look up the entity on the Secretary of State website.
-Here’s a good resource for how to track down owner information, JF1065: How to Track Down Vacant Property Owners with Larry Higgins
+Here’s a good resource for how to track down owner information, JF1065: How to Track Down Vacant Property Owners with Larry Higgins.